Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Function"

-Re-exports all named exports from the "effect/Function" module as "Function".
+Re-exports all named exports from the "effect/Function" module as `Function`.

 **Signature**